 All allegations are acted upon promptly by the University once it has received notice or a formal complaint.
-Complaints can take 90 business days to resolve, typically.
+The University strives to complete resolution of Formal Complaints within 90 business days.
+To ensure timely resolution, the grievance process will take place during all times that the University is open, including summer and winter breaks.
 There are always exceptions and extenuating circumstances that can cause a resolution to take longer, but the University will avoid undue delays within its control.
+Reasonable adjustments to the timeline of the grievance process may be made for good cause, such as to ensure participation of the parties and/or witnesses, hearing and sanctioning panels cannot be convened, the case is complex, or other comparable situations.
 Any time the general timeframes for resolution outlined in the University's procedures will be delayed, the University will provide written notice to the parties of the delay, the cause of the delay, and an estimate of the anticipated additional time that will be needed as a result of the delay.